 An independent study provides students with the opportunity to work one-on-one with a faculty member on a particular topic or creative project.
 Often the idea for an independent study arises in a course; for example, in a seminar on early 20th-century American history, a student may develop an interest in the Harlem Renaissance and ask the instructor to supervise an independent study focused exclusively on this topic during the next semester.
 Students may also develop creative projects in areas such as, but not limited to, music composition, filmmaking, or fiction writing.

 Below is an outline of the process that students follow to set up an independent study.
 Because the student and the instructor are designing a course, students must begin this process a full semester in advance.
-Students can refer to the Student Checklist to investigate the planning timeline for these steps:
+Students should:

-Identify an appropriate instructor: the student's faculty adviser or Gallatin class adviser; a member of the Gallatin faculty or other NYU faculty; and with special approval, a professor from another university or college.
-Contact the prospective instructor to propose the study and to discuss the plans for the work.
+Identify an appropriate instructor (the student's faculty adviser or Gallatin class adviser; a member of the Gallatin faculty or other NYU faculty), and contact the prospective instructor to propose the study and discuss the plans for the work.

-Complete and submit the Independent Study Proposal form for review and approval by Gallatin's Faculty Committee on Individualized Studies.
+Complete and submit the Independent Study Proposal form for review and approval by the student's adviser, the independent study instructor, and Gallatin's Faculty Committee on Individualized Studies.
 Please note that submitting a proposal does not guarantee approval.

 Identify an alternate course to take in case the proposal is not approved.